Hayan47/Enterprise-Application/README.md

    Download and install Redis from [this link](https://github.com/tporadowski/redis/releases).
    Choose version 5.0.10.

+5. **Switch to PostgreSQL (Optional):**
+   If you want to use PostgreSQL instead of the default database, update the `Database Engine` in `source_safe/configurations.py` to `"postgresql"`.
+Make sure to install PostgreSQL from [this link](https://www.postgresql.org/download/).
+   After installing PostgreSQL, create a database called 'mydatabase', user 'postgres', password 'admin' on port 5432.

 ## Running the Project

 Follow these steps to run the Source Safe project: